kovandzhiev/interface-creater/README.md

 # My observations
 The code is not ready for production use.
 The creation is not too fast.
 Now I use it only for test purposes.

+## What's new
+18 May 2023 Support of nested object was added